Computing Euler characteristics using quantum field theory: The virtual Euler characteristic of OutFn

 \subsection{Counting graphs with a marked forest}

+A spanning forest $F$ in a graph $G$ has the same vertices and half-edges as $G$ but only some of the edges; in particular it is not allowed to contain a cycle of edges.
+To count signed pairs $(G,F)$ with $G$ admissible we will first count labeled pairs as before, but we will only label the half-edges that are not contained in edges of $F$, i.e. these are the leaves of $F$.
+Notice that $F$ must have an even number $2\ell$ of leaves since $G$ is obtained by matching pairs of them, and $G$ itself has no leaves.

-To count signed pairs $(G,F)$ we first count signed pairs with a labeling of the half-edges that are {\em not} in $F$.
-Let $\mathcal{ LP}(m,m',n)$ be the set of such labeled pairs with $n$ trees in $F$ and $m$ edges (i.e.\ $2m$ labeled half-edges) in $G\setminus F$ and $m'$ edges in $F$.
-The symmetric group $\Sigma_{2m}$ acts on such pairs by permuting the labels.
+Let $\mathcal{LP}(t,2\ell,m)$ be the set of labeled pairs $(G,F)$ such that $F$ has $t$ trees with a total of $2\ell$ leaves and $m$ edges.
+The symmetric group $\Sigma_{2\ell}$ acts on such pairs by permuting the labels.
 The orbit of a labeled pair is the unlabeled pair $(G,F)$, and the stabilizer is $\Aut(G,F)$, the automorphisms of $G$ that preserve $F$.
 We now run the argument exactly as we did when counting graphs in Sections~\ref{unlabeled} and \ref{labeled}: The orbit-stabilizer theorem gives

-where $\mathcal P(m,m',n)$ is the set of unlabeled pairs $(G,F)$.
+where $\mathcal P(t,2\ell,m)$ is the set of unlabeled pairs $(G,F)$.

 For each tree $T$ we have $e(T)-v(T) =1$.
 Therefore, in order to count forests with sign $(-1)^{e(F)}$, we will use the function